Boolean Function

 Important

 This method requires an installation of CANA (See Extended Functionality).
-If CANA is not found, this method wil return None.
+If CANA is not found, this method will return None.

 Compute the input redundancy of a Boolean function.